What is Foodborne Illness?

 Bacteria that cause disease are called “pathogens.”
 When certain pathogens enter the food supply, they can cause foodborne illness.
 Only a few types cause millions of cases of foodborne illness each year.
 Most cases of foodborne illness can be prevented.
 Proper cooking or processing of food destroys bacteria.

 Age and physical condition place some persons at higher risk than others, no matter what type of bacteria is implicated.
-Infants, pregnant women, the elderly and people with compromised immune systems are at greatest risk from any pathogen.
-Some persons may become ill after ingesting only a few harmful bacteria; others may remain symptom free after ingesting thousands.
+Infants, pregnant women, the elderly, and people with compromised immune systems are at the greatest risk from any pathogen.
+Some persons may become ill after ingesting only a few harmful bacteria; others may remain symptom-free after ingesting thousands.
 The following factors make controlling foodborne pathogens particularly challenging.

 - Consumers do not always take time to wash hands and utensils or thaw meats properly.

 - Emerging pathogens demand even greater food safety vigilance than what was required in previous generations.

 - The food supply has become global, with many different countries supplying food products to the U.S.

 - More food is prepared and consumed away from home.
 The U.S. Department of Agriculture (USDA) estimates that consumers spend 43 cents of every food dollar eating out.
 Also, an increasing amount of food prepared away from the home is then taken home for consumption, thus creating new opportunities for mishandling.